genular/pandora/README.md

 ## Intro

-`SIMON` is a powerful, flexible, open-source and easy to use knowledge discovery application. <a href="https://dashboard.genular.org" target="_blank">(click here for demo)</a>
+`SIMON` is a powerful, flexible, open-source and easy to use knowledge discovery application.
+Check out <a href="https://dashboard.genular.org" target="_blank">live demo</a> or view <a href="https://genular.org/simon-screenshots/" target="_blank">screenshots</a>.
 Currently `SIMON` implements automated machine learning (autoML) and statistical data discovery features that will help you to easily illustrate dynamic relationships and provide you with a structural sense of your data.

-Goal of this project is to make unified user interface that will empower anyone to extract meaningful information from their data and enable them to rapidly use machine learning algorithms. `It gives you freedom and control over your own models.` genular is an entirely open source organization, if you wish to learn more visit us [here](https://genular.org)
+Goal of this project is to make unified user interface that will empower anyone to extract meaningful information from their data and enable them to rapidly use machine learning algorithms. `It gives you freedom and control over your own models.` `genular` is an entirely open source organization, if you wish to learn more visit us [here](https://genular.org)

-While `SIMON` can be used in across many different fields, our focus here is scientific community so we can enable scientist and other researchers in the field to quickly prototype around their data and get meaningful results out of it.
+While `SIMON` can be used in across different fields, our focus here is scientific community so we can enable researchers in the field to quickly prototype around their data and get meaningful results out of it.

 ## Why is this so cool?
 * :chart: **automated machine learning** Automation of machine learning process for predictive analytics
 * :file_folder: **feature discovery** You can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
 * :package: **exploratory data analysis** Visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
-* :arrows_counterclockwise: **sharing is caring** You can share your results with others, deploy your models instantly or download your data for external use
+* :arrows_counterclockwise: **sharing is caring** You can share your results with others, deploy your models instantly* *(in progress)* or download your data for external use
-* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers you don't have to worry about someone else is looking after your data and your models
+* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers or laptop you don't have to worry about someone else is looking after your data and your models

 ## Current version features